 America has the cheapest fuel of any developed country.
 The 'bigger is better' mentality is a major cause of concern around the world.
-Americans are seen complaining about $5 a gallon gas when elsewhere the price is double.
-Cheap fuel promotes the use of inefficient, large engine vehicles.
+Americans are seen complaining about $5 a gallon gas when elsewhere, the price is double.
+Cheap fuel promotes the use of inefficient, large-engine vehicles.

 Rather than take the role of the responsible leader, the USA is refusing to make the hard decisions everyone else is making for the sake of driving their big cars.

-In some ways this is true.
-But in others it highlights certain factors that result in the United States being seen as self-centered.
+The Americans are famous for telling the British, "You'd all be speaking German if it wasn't for us."
+In some ways, this is true.
+But in others, it highlights certain factors that result in the United States being seen as self-centered.

+The Allies were begging the Americans for help, but none was forthcoming.
 When did America become involved?
 When they were attacked.
-6 million dead Jews later and with both sides of the war on the brink of collapse after 4 years of struggle, the American ride to the rescue.
+Six million dead Jews later, and with both sides of the war on the brink of collapse after four years of struggle, the Americans rode to the rescue.